techexpert0119/jobalerts-bot/README.md

 - Tracks and displays the total number of applications submitted with progress percentage
 - Updates the message when a user marks an application as completed
 - Daily reports of job application activity with achievement metrics
-- Daily target tracking (80 applications per day)
+- Daily target tracking (configurable via environment variables)
 - Automatic counter reset after daily report

 ## Project Structure